-Since 2013, the SEC has filed three lawsuits involving the offer and sale of securities to foreign investors related to the EB-5 visa program:
+Since 2013, the SEC has filed three lawsuits involving the offer and sale of securities to foreign investors related to the EB-5 investor program:

 - Filed in Feb 8, 2013, SEC v.
 A Chicago Convention Center, LLC, Anshoo Sethi, et al, the SEC filed against an individual and two companies related to the offer and sale of securities to foreign investors seeking a legal path to U.S. residency through the EB-5 visa program.
 The SEC sought, among other things, a freeze of assets and injunctive relief.